MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/listview-and-gridview.md

 You can modify the layout of items by adjusting properties on the items panel, or you can replace the default panel with another panel.

+> [!NOTE]
-> Note&nbsp;&nbsp;Be careful to not disable virtualization if you change the ItemsPanel.
+> Be careful to not disable virtualization if you change the ItemsPanel.
 Both **ItemsStackPanel** and **ItemsWrapGrid** support virtualization, so these are safe to use.
 If you use any other panel, you might disable virtualization and slow the performance of the list view.
 For more info, see the list view articles under [Performance](https://docs.microsoft.com/windows/uwp/debug-test-perf/performance-and-xaml-ui).

 This example shows how to make a **ListView** lay out its item containers in a horizontal list by changing the [Orientation](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.itemsstackpanel.orientation) property of the **ItemsStackPanel**.
 Because the list view scrolls vertically by default, you also need to adjust some properties on the list view’s internal [ScrollViewer](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.scrollviewer) to make it scroll horizontally.